microsoft/cordova-plugin-code-push/README.md

 - __UPDATE_INSTALLED__: An available update has been installed and will be run either immediately after the callback function returns or the next time the app resumes/restarts, depending on the `InstallMode` specified in `SyncOptions`.

 - __UPDATE_IGNORED__: The app has an optional update, which the end user chose to ignore. *(This is only applicable when the `updateDialog` is used)*

 - __ERROR__: An error occurred during the `sync` operation.
-This might be an error while communicating with the server, downloading or unziping the update.
+This might be an error while communicating with the server, downloading or unzipping the update.
 The console logs should contain more information about what happened.
 No update has been applied in this case.

 - __IN_PROGRESS__: Another sync is already running, so this attempt to sync has been aborted.